- Home

 Can you borrow money against your superannuation?

-- Borrowing for up to seven days for covering settlement of security transactions if the borrowed amount doesn’t exceed 10% of the fund’s total assets
+- Settlement of securities transactions: Borrowing is permitted for up to seven days to settle security transactions, as long as the amount does not exceed 10% of the fund's total assets.

-Borrowing against instalment warrants or limited recourse borrowing arrangements (LRBA) meeting certain conditions
+- Limited recourse borrowing arrangements (LRBAs): Borrowing against instalment warrants or limited recourse borrowing arrangements meeting certain conditions.

-You can borrow money from your self-managed super fund (SMSF) to invest in certain assets under the LRBA if you adhere to the governing rules, which include:
+You can borrow money from your SMSF to invest in certain assets under the LRBA if you adhere to the governing rules, which include:

 - You can acquire only a single asset from the borrowed amount, which means you can purchase one property or buy shares in the same company at the same time.